bbc/VideoContext/README.md

 Other options
 ```
-npm run build     # build dist packages
+yarn run build     # build dist packages
-npm run doc       # create documentation
+yarn run doc       # create documentation
-npm run build_all # do all of the above
+yarn run build_all # do all of the above
 ```

 The library is written in es6 and cross-compiled using babel.